selimslab/selimslab.github.io/_NOTES/social-sciences/psychology/emotions/anger.md

 Fear leads to anger, anger leads to hate.

-“The longer I live, the more I observe that carrying around anger is the most debilitating to the person who bears it.”
+"The longer I live, the more I observe that carrying around anger is the most debilitating to the person who bears it.”
 ― Katharine Graham